-Maine Coon Cats do not have short legs.
-Their legs are proportional to their body, and, on average, are considered medium in length.
-A Maine Coon’s long fur and powerful muscles can, however, cause their legs to appear shorter than they actually are.
+Maine Coon Cats do not have short legs, instead, their limbs are medium in length.
+Typical their legs are proportionate to their large bodies, enabling these large cats to reach 10-16 inches high.
+A Maine Coon’s long thick fur often causes their legs to appear shorter than they are.

 Do Maine Coons Have Short Legs?